• Skip to primary navigation

 Add the kraft colored crinkle paper around the rim of the container.

 And you’re done!
-The only question to answer now is — who will you be making these for?
+The only question now is: who will you be making these for?

 Here are a couple more faux floral bouquets to inspire you: